marcellelee/marcellelee.github.io/index.md

 ### About
-Founder and Principal Advisor at [Fractal Security Group](https://fractalsecuritygroup.com) where I help organizations translate complex threat intelligence into clear, business-aligned strategy.
+Founder and Principal Advisor at [Fractal Security Group](https://fractalsecuritygroup.com) where I help organizations translate complex cyber concepts into clear, business-aligned strategy.
 Over a career spanning threat intelligence, emerging threat research, and program development, I've built a reputation for turning technical depth into insight that strengthens client trust and guides executive decision-making.

 I lead cross-functional research initiatives and deliver briefings, tabletop exercises, and advisory services to clients, partners, and stakeholders across government and industry.
 A core part of my work is building and expanding strategic partnerships that improve intelligence sharing and organizational resilience.